atorres16/Angular_WebAPI_CORS/README.md

-# How to enable CORS between an Angular app and an ASP.Net Web API Service with Windows Authentication
+# How to enable CORS between an Angular app and an ASP.Net Web API Service
 ## Works for
 * NET Framework 4.8
 * Microsoft ASPNET Web API